 PLEASE NOTE: the CDEP registration level is not an overall assessment of your wider expertise as a healthcare practitioner, but is the minimum level of diabetes-specific competency your current role requires you to possess.
-Therefore not all healthcare staff of the same professional will need to have the same diabetes competency level... some may require core, while others intermediate, diabetes specialist or higher competencies depending on the level of support they offer people with diabetes.
+Therefore, not all healthcare staff of the same profession will need to have the same diabetes competency level - some may require core, while others intermediate, diabetes specialist or higher competencies depending on the level of support they offer people with diabetes.

 A series of questions (quiz) will be automatically generated for you once you have clicked on a chosen competency.
-The quiz will contain typically between 2 and 5 questions and once you have answered them all, by clicking on one or more of the possible answers, you will be immediately shown your quiz results and which questions were answered correctly or incorrectly.
+The quiz will typically contain between 3 and 6 questions and once you have answered them all, (by clicking on one or more of the possible answers), you will immediately be shown your results, the expected answers and the questions which were answered correctly or incorrectly.

-Consistent with competency-based education, 100% mastery is required in order to progress.
-If unsuccessful, you will be offered the opportunity to re-take the quiz with a new set of questions or choose another topic or competency.
+Consistent with competency-based education, an 80% pass mark is required in order to progress.
+If unsuccessful, you will be offered the opportunity to re-take the quiz with a new set of questions, or choose another topic or competency.